ahussain3/ministry_of_truth_radio/Readme.md

+You can see examples of videos produced through this process by clicking [here](https://www.youtube.com/watch?v=pdIJO2LIIog&t=6s)

 This is a quick set of scripts to allow you to automatically cut between two camera angles, based on which person is speaking more loudly.

 ![diagram](./diagram.png)